Health Indicator Report of Very Low Birth Weight Among Singleton Births

 Low birth weight (LBW) increases the risk for infant morbidity and mortality.
 LBW infants are at greater risk of dying in the first month of life.
 LBW infants may require intensive care at birth and are at higher risk of developmental disabilities and chronic illnesses throughout life.
 They are more likely to require special education services.
 Health care costs and length of hospital stay are higher for LBW infants.

-NotesConfidence intervals are not available for U.S. data.
+NotesConfidence limits are not available for the US data.

 Data Interpretation IssuesInfants from multiple births (twins, triplets, etc.), are more likely to be of low birth weight.
 To separate the effect of multiple birth on birth weight from other factors, this indicator for very low birth weight focuses on singleton births only.